 Tasting room tidbit: Even if dessert wines aren’t normally your thing, don’t skip the final selection on the tasting menu; the late-harvest Zinfandel paired with dark chocolate is the perfect note to close on.

 Flying Leap Vineyards – 342 Elgin Road, Elgin, Arizona

-What you need to know: The Elgin tasting room is open Wednesday-Sunday from 11:00-4:00 and on Mondays and Tuesdays by appointment.
-A tasting costs $7 with a glass from a neighboring winery.
+What you need to know: The Elgin tasting room is open daily from 11:00-4:00 and on Mondays and Tuesdays by appointment.
+A tasting costs $10 or $7 with a glass from a neighboring winery.